kisimediaDE/CapPrinter/README.md

 <docgen-api>
 <!--Update the source file JSDoc comments and rerun docgen to update the docs below-->

+Plugin interface for CapPrinter.

 ### print(...)

 ```typescript
 print(options: PrintRequest) => Promise<void>
 ```

+Print a PDF document from a remote URL or local file path.

+Either `url` or `localPath` must be provided.

 | Param         | Type                                                  |
 | ------------- | ----------------------------------------------------- |